What it means for you

 Icon expand Are preparations for 'no deal' already taking place?

 Yes, the UK Government has been careful to say that it is not seeking a 'no deal' outcome, but that it has to be prepared for all eventualities.
 Contingency planning is also happening elsewhere in the EU within both Governments and the business community.
 In preparation for all eventualities, we too are contingency planning on a range of scenarios.
-If this happens it’s expected that the UK would operate on World Trade Organisation (WTO) trading terms and principles at the end of any transition period (or from 29 March 2019 if transition is not legally formalised).
+If this happens it’s expected that the UK would operate on World Trade Organisation (WTO) trading terms and principles at the end of any transition period.
 Our aim is to continue to provide you with the same level of service as we do today regardless of the outcomes of the Brexit negotiations.

 Icon expand What would 'no deal' mean in practice?